U.S. Engagement with Chinese Climate Politics: Progressive Alternatives to Cold War Posturing

 MARCH 18, 7-8:30 pm, 2021 | Co-Organized by Daniel Aldana Cohen and Karen Kubey | VIRTUAL EVENT | Full Event Details

 The future of affordable housing must be climate-friendly, and it must provide a model for community living that’s splendid and racially just.
 How can the lessons of Via Verde, the lauded South Bronx housing development, help shape the future of green social housing in the United States?
 Via Verde, completed in 2012, was the result of New Housing New York, the city’s first design competition for sustainable below-market housing.
 Combining 222 affordable rental and home-ownership units, the award-winning project is a prototype for beautiful, green, healthy, anti-racist, and low-carbon housing.
 Sponsored by the Socio-Spatial Climate Collaborative, or (SC)2, and the Population Studies Center (UPenn); co-sponsored by the Pratt Institute School of Architecture Desegregation Think-Tank; supported by the Pratt Institute Academic Transdisciplinary Initiatives in the Office of the Provost.
-Register here.
+Read The Architect’s Newspaper‘s coverage of our green social housing events.

 Ecosocialismo: Envisioning Latin America’s Green New Deal